Naru Narusegawa

 Naru Narusegawa (成瀬川 なる, Narusegawa Naru) is a fictional character in the Love Hina series by Ken Akamatsu and one of the central characters in the franchise.
-Known for her fiery temper and tendency to use physical violence to punish central character Keitaro Urashima, she is the first female introduced in the series who is trying to pass the University of Tokyo entrance exams.
+Known for her fiery temper and tendency to use physical violence to punish central character Keitaro Urashima, she is the first female introduced in the series.
+She is trying to pass the University of Tokyo entrance exams.
 Her studies along with her developing relationship with Keitaro is one of the focal points in the series.
 Her Japanese voice actress is Yui Horie and her English voice actor is Dorothy Elias-Fahn.
+While her character was initially rated positively in fan polls, reviews have since been negative due to her "abusive behavior" towards Keitaro.

 Character design

 Ken Akamatsu initially designed a character named Midori who would later become the basis for Naru.
-Her appearance was identical to Naru with the exception of the signature hair antenna.
+Her appearance was identical to Naru with the exception of the signature hair antennae.
 Midori was to be the complete opposite of Naru in character, acting very kind and nice like Mutsumi in personality.
 Upon first encountering the main character she was to fall naked from the ceiling on top of him, losing her memory in the process.
 Because of her amnesia, not much is known about her past.
 She stays with the main character who instantly falls in love with her, and gets a part-time job as a waitress yet due to her clumsiness she's prone to tripping and falling while carrying food.

 Some of the sketches of Midori's facial expressions and outfits were still used for Naru in the anime.
 Before finalizing her design and description, her character was renamed multiple times before the start of the series.
 In particular, her eyes were worked on the most to match her personality.